gnietof/Quantum/cheat/tricky.md

 ### Bloc Sphere

-When answering a question, keep in mind that bits in the bloch sphere show the bits in reverse order compared to qubit notation.
-So, the following diagram shows state $\ket{10}$ and therefore the correct state vector would be [0,0,1,0] (and not [0,1,0,0] or any other).
+When answering a question, keep in mind that spheres in the bloch_multivector show the qubits in reverse order compared to qubit notation.
+So, the following diagram shows state $\ket{10}$ and therefore the correct state vector would be **[0,0,1,0]** (and not [0,1,0,0] or any other).

 !['entangled bloch'](../images/bloch_10.png)